Frederick A. Lyon

 Frederick A. Lyon (June 25, 1843 – September 23, 1911) was a soldier in the Union Army and a Medal of Honor recipient for his actions in the American Civil War.

+Military career

+Lyon enlisted in the 1st Vermont Cavalry and was sworn into federal service on Tuesday, November 19, 1861.
+He saw service with regiment in the eastern theater.
+He was at the Battle of Winchester, the Battle of Gettysburg, the Third Battle of Winchester, and the Battle of Cedar Creek.
+As a corporal in Company A, he captured the mortally wounded Maj.
+Gen. Stephen Ramseur at Cedar Creek for which he was awarded the Medal of Honor.

 Medal of Honor citation

-Rank and organization: corporal, Company A, First Vermont Cavalry.
-Place and date: At Cedar Creek, Va., October 19, 1864.
-Entered service at: Burlington, Vt.
-Born: June 25, 1843, Williamsburg, Mass.
+Rank and organization: Corporal, Company A, 1st Vermont Cavalry.
+Place and date: At Cedar Creek, Virginia, October 19, 1864.
+Entered service at: Burlington, Vermont.
+Born: June 25, 1843, Williamsburg, Massachusetts.
 Date of issue: November 26, 1864.